willkessler/jupytergraffiti/README.md

 updated for security and to eliminate lodash dependencies, on January 2, 2023.

+** Update 1/11/2024: Graffiti has been upgraded to run in Jupyter Notebooks V7, but in "classic" mode.
+You will have to run your notebooks in Classic mode to use Graffiti until it gets completely rewritten for JupyterLab.
+I am not intending to make that update unless I hear back from the community that it's desired. **

 ## Try Graffiti Out!
 Try These _Live_ Demos:

 * [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?urlpath=/tree/samples%2Fgeneral%2FGraffiti%20Basic%20Demo.ipynb) <a href="https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?urlpath=/tree/samples%2Fgeneral%2FGraffiti%20Basic%20Demo.ipynb">General Demo</a>